New Media Rights provides free help for artists and startups

 New Media Rights calls on California Broadband Council to set higher goals: inclusiveness, openness, and expanded definitions of digital literacy

 On June 22, 2011, New Media Rights' Director Art Neill offered the following comments to the California Broadband Council.
-The comments suggested additional workgroups, an expanded definition of digital literacy, making all data and materials produced by the Council public domain or openly licensed, as well as observations on challenges with the Comcast's FCCi mandated reduced price low-speed internet service.
+The comments suggested additional workgroups, an expanded definition of digital literacy, making all data and materials produced by the Council public domain or openly licensed, as well as observations on challenges with the Comcast's FCC mandated reduced price low-speed internet service.

 New Media Rights calls for improved CA broadband buildout process and true digital literacy